mdan22/full-stack-course-testing/README.md

-# Testing Space
+# fs-course-testing-space

-This is a repo dedicated to testing new tools.
+This is a repo for testing js, vite, react, node.js, etc. for the [full-stack-course](https://github.com/mdan22/full-stack-course).
-It's basically depicting my learning process.